-Malibu Moves to Ban Single-Use Plastic
+Malibu Moves To Ban Single-Use Plastic

 In terms of environmental impact, there are alternatives to plastic straws — glass, paper, metal even.
 But each one had its particular flaw in the eyes of Robert Morris, who owns the Paradise Cove restaurant in Malibu, Calif.